Mount Sinai West’s OB Suite

 This procedure produces pain relief without causing numbness or weakness to the legs and so it allows women to move about, and if desired, to get out of bed and walk during the early stages of labor.

 Walking is not permitted in all patients.
 Many women, however, enjoy the benefits of the walking epidural even without strolling the halls.
 They are able to sit in a rocking chair next to the bed, for example.
 The largest advantage of the "walking" epidural is that your legs will move normally, and you should have no difficulty when the time arrives to push your baby out.

-There are three full-time obstetric anesthesiologists working at Mount Sinai Roosevelt, and they are assisted by a staff of more than 30 board certified anesthesiologists who provide anesthesia and analgesia 24 hours a day, seven days a week.
+There are three full-time obstetric anesthesiologists working at Mount Sinai West, and they are assisted by a staff of more than 30 board certified anesthesiologists who provide anesthesia and analgesia 24 hours a day, seven days a week.

-The comfortable postpartum rooms are where women go after a delivery at Mount Sinai Roosevelt.
+The comfortable postpartum rooms are where women go after a delivery at Mount Sinai West.
 During the period after you give birth and before you take your new baby home, a member of the caring and experienced postpartum nursing staff will monitor your physical progress.
 Specially trained in the care of mothers and babies, your nurse will also provide you with educational opportunities in baby care and self care.
 Amenities are available to make your stay in a postpartum room more homelike while you and your family bond.